-In 2007, the state of Minnesota established the Manufactured Home Relocation Trust Fund to provide manufactured (mobile) homeowners with reasonable relocation compensation in the event that all or part of their park closes.
-This central state fund is administered by the Minnesota Housing Finance Agency.
-The state of Minnesota bills park owners up front and then allow them to collect the $15 afterwards either as a single annual amount or along with monthly lot rent.
+In 2007, Minnesota law established the Manufactured Home Relocation Trust Fund to provide manufactured (mobile) homeowners with reasonable relocation compensation in the event that all or part of their park closes.
+The state fund is administered by the Minnesota Housing Finance Agency.
+The commissioner of Minnesota Management and Budget sends an invoice to park owners as needed to replenish the fund.
+The law allows park owners to collect the $15 either as a single amount or as part of the monthly charge for lot rent.

 The Trust Fund was established by the Minnesota Legislature in response to the risk of park closings.
 Prior to its adoption, park residents were not guaranteed compensation for relocation costs unless their city passed a local ordinance.
-Since only 22 cities had passed such ordinances, over 100,000 residents in 400 cities remained unprotected.
-Now every manufactured homeowner in the state is eligible for compensation.
+At the time the fund was created, only 22 cities in Minnesota had passed such ordinances, leaving over 100,000 residents in 400 cities unprotected.
+Now, every manufactured (mobile) homeowner in the state is eligible for compensation.

 Manufactured homeowners are guaranteed reasonable compensation for relocation costs.
-If you live in one of the 22 cities that have ordinances, you may be entitled to receive a higher level of compensation.
-Otherwise, if the home can be moved, the compensation is moving costs up to $4,000 for a single section home and up to $8,000 for a multi-section home.
-If the home cannot be moved within a 25-mile radius, the compensation is the value of the home up to $5,000 for a single section home and up to $9,000 for a multi-section home.
+If you live in a city that has its own ordinance, you may be entitled to receive a higher level of compensation.
+If the manufactured home can be moved, the compensation for moving costs is up to $7,000 for a single section home and up to $12,500 for a multi-section home.
+If the home cannot be moved within a 25-mile radius, the compensation is the value of the home up to $8,000 (with a minimum of $2,000) for a single section home and up to $14,500 (with a minimum of $4,000) for a multi-section home.

 Yes.
 If a manufactured homeowner resides in a community that, prior to August 1, 2007, adopted a local ordinance covering relocation or buyout payments, the homeowner can receive the higher of the local ordinance compensation amount or the state law compensation amount.
 However, the homeowner is still required to pay the annual fee.